sgzmd/go-telegram-auth/README.md

 > **Note**
 > For simplicity sake you can skip this step altogether and run the sample using port 80,
-> but this will require running it as root using `sudo` - which for obvious security reason
+> but this will require running it as root using `sudo` - which for obvious security reasons
-> we cannot neither recommend nor endorse.
+> we can neither recommend nor endorse.

 You can generate your own widget code, but there is one already in `basic-sample.go`, which is configurable to use your own bot name and URLs.